How to Fix User Profile Cannot Be Loaded Error?

-To resolve issues in Windows when you cannot log in due to an error message, you must boot in Safe Mode.
+To follow the methods below, boot in Safe Mode.
 Safe Mode only loads essential services and drivers, which can help diagnose and resolve problems.

 1. On the sign-in screen, click the power button in the bottom right corner.